winkyt/standwithstandingrock/README.md

-Result:
+## 5. Result:
 The usage of geolocation based social media is not only concentrate on personal interests.
 Through the case studying of standing rock, it shows that people could use this function to show their supports on a specific events.
 From the Facebook Check-in page, 337,589 people check in to the topic of standing rock.
 According to Google Trends, the search volume of term “ standing rock” peaked at the end of 2016.

-Reflection on this project:
+## 6. Reflection on this project:

-Credits:
+Credits: Bo, Z., Yuanyuan, T., Yingqi, T.  (2017) standing rock storymap.

 Acknowledgement:
 We would like to thank Dr.Bo Zhao for comments, assistance, and editorial advice.